tetracorp/k240/docs/_posts/2022-05-20-cu-amiga-demo.md

 blinking color in the first frame.
 It's hard to see in the game because it only appears for a split second and it's moving fast when it does.

+Of note, the satellite launch sound effect appears to be missing.

 ### Font changes

 | Demo | Full game |